- Read CSV, JSON, and other data files from S3 buckets

 Limitations

-The AWS S3 connector does not support:- Writing, uploading, or deleting objects in the bucket (it has read-only access)
+The AWS S3 connector does not support:- Deleting objects in the bucket

 - Connecting to S3-compatible services other than AWS S3, such as MinIO or DigitalOcean Spaces